kshitijrajsharma/e2etemplate/Resources/OpenAerialMap/Readme.md

 - Reaarange Bands ( GDAL utility )

-In QGIS search and find Reaarange Banda under GDAL .
+In QGIS search and find Reaarange bands under GDAL .
 This function allows you to choose and extract specific bands from the image and create new tiff with it .
 We created two orthophotos
 1. Orthophoto with R, G, B and NIR band
 2. Orthophoto with only RGB band